 Ellisville man charged in Valero robbery case

 ELLISVILLE, Miss.
-(WDAM) - An Ellisville man believed to be a former law enforcement officer was arrested in relation to a robbery at a gas station this week.
+(WDAM) - An Ellisville man was arrested in relation to a robbery at a gas station this week.

 On Tuesday at approximately 12:58 a.m., officers responded to a robbery reported at the Valero.
 Officials learned that the suspect was a man with a face covering, black jacket and sunglasses who had fled the scene on foot.